Security-Onion-Solutions/securityonion-docs/email.rst

 so-email
 --------

-``so-email`` will automatically configure automated server-side email for you as described below.
+If you want to configure email, you can run ``so-email`` and it will automatically configure automated server-side email for you as described below.
 Simply run the following command and follow the prompts:

 ::